Readout of a quantum processor with high dynamic range Josephson parametric amplifiers

 where $T_Q=\hbar\omega/2k$ is the quantum noise at the readout frequency, and fit the data with both equations simultaneously.
 Since these fits cannot separate out contributions from $\alpha$ and $T_p$, we have to fix one of these parameters.
 If the SNIMPA were quantum limited and we fix $T_p=T_Q$, then fits to our data suggest an average insertion loss of $\alpha=0.44\pm0.03$, or $-3.57$~dB, between the processor chip and the SNIMPA.

-Independent, cryogenically calibrated\cite{wang2021cryogenic} measurements of individual component losses (circulators and wiring) add up to a minimum of $-2.5$~dB of loss between the processor chip and the SNIMPA (Supplement, Sec.~\ref{aps:loss}).
+Independent, cryogenically calibrated\cite{wang2021cryogenic} measurements of individual component losses (circulators and wiring) add up to a minimum of $-2.5$~dB of loss between the processor chip and the SNIMPA (see Supplementary Material).
 If we therefore fix $\alpha=0.56$ ($-2.5$~dB) in the fits, then we can extract a maximum SNIMPA noise temperature, $T_p=0.18\pm0.02$~K, roughly $60\%$ higher than the quantum limit.
-A calibrated measurement of a representative integrated readout assembly shows an insertion loss that varies between $-3.6$~dB and $-2.7$~dB over the readout band, Fig.~\ref{fig:loss}.
+A cryogenically calibrated measurement of a representative integrated readout assembly shows an insertion loss that varies between $-3.6$~dB and $-2.7$~dB over the readout band (see Supplementary Material).
 These data put bounds on the average noise performance of the SNIMPA, as deployed, in the context of qubit readout of our processor.
 The data suggest that after accounting for component losses, the measured efficiencies are consistent with near quantum limited noise performance of the SNIMPA amplifiers.

 A potential concern with the SNIMPA is that the snake inductor could increase back action on the qubit, compared to the standard dc-SQUID based amplifiers.
-This could be due to coupling of noise photons through the large transformer on the amplifier bias line, pump leakage to the signal line, or the generation of spurious signals or noise during amplification.
-Figure~\ref{fig:comparison}(b) shows qubit dephasing time, $T_\phi$, as measured using the CPMG method\cite{LL:CPMG}, vs qubit detuning away from their flux-insensitive point.
+This could be due to coupling of noise photons through the large bias transformer, pump leakage to the signal line, or the generation of spurious signals or noise during amplification.
+Figure~\ref{fig:comparison}(b) shows qubit dephasing time, $T_\phi$, as measured using the CPMG (Carr-Purcell-Meiboom-Gill) method\cite{LL:CPMG}, vs qubit detuning away from their flux-insensitive point.
 The data, representing the median over all qubits in the processor, compare the performance measured with the SNIMPAs (orange) to that measured in a separate cooldown of the same processor with the standard IMPA amplifiers (blue).
 The data indicate that the SNIMPA have no adverse effect on qubit dephasing as compared to our standard dc-SQUID based amplifiers.